CHAPTER 924: AGRICULTURAL COMMODITY MARKETING PROGRAMS

 (4) Publish and distribute to producers and others information relating to the grain industry;

-(5) Propose to the director of agriculture rules that are necessary for the exercise of its powers and the performance of its duties;
+(5) Propose to the director of agriculture rules and amendments to rules that are necessary for the exercise of its powers and the performance of its duties;

 (6) Establish priorities and prepare and approve a budget consistent with estimated resources and the scope of the grain marketing program;